New Quay Lifeboat Station: Current operations

 The station celebrated 150 years of service in 2014 and local MP Mark Williams posted an Early Day Motion in the House of Commons in June to mark the occasion.
 In the same month the two lifeboats were re-dedicated in a ceremony which included a fly-past and a slate plaque being presented to the station by local fundraisers Quay West Ladies.

-Since 2011 an annual raft race has been held in aid of the lifeboat station; in 2014 the event raised £2,165.